Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 If the valve stem seals are intact and in adequate condition, but the cylinder still isn’t holding pressure, you’ll need an engine rebuild.
 The mechanic should first rule out a blown head gasket, of course.

-You should only use a qualified, dependable mechanic for this job.
+You should only use a skilled, reliable mechanic for this job.
 Unless you know your way around cars, this isn’t something you should attempt yourself.

-The sole definitive way to know whether the piston rings or something else is the primary issue is to disassemble your engine.
+The sole conclusive way to know whether the piston rings or something else is the primary issue is to disassemble your engine.

 An engine rebuild is the only way to replace the piston rings.
-Rebuilding an engine isn’t an inexpensive job.
+Reconstructing an engine isn’t a cheap job.
 In most cases, you’re looking at at least $3,000.
 The larger and rarer your motor, the greater the impact on your wallet.

 Conclusion